-Quick overview to PCI DSS
+Quick overview of PCI DSS

 Launched by five global payment brands (American Express, Discover, MasterCard, Visa, and JCB), Payment Card Industry Data Security Standard (PCI DSS) is a set of standards that require merchants and service providers that store, process, or transmit customer payment card data to adhere to strict information security controls and processes.
 The standard includes 12 requirements:

 - Install and maintain a firewall configuration to protect cardholder data

 - Do not use vendor-supplied defaults for system passwords and other security parameters

 - Protect stored cardholder data